-Ownership is reviewed annually by the Board of Directors.
-Officers subject to the guidelines have five years to accumulate the necessary shares.
+Officers subject to the Fiscal 2015 or 2016 guidelines have five years to accumulate the necessary shares.
 The five year period begins on the date the officer is promoted to senior vice president or above.
 If, however, such officer was not previously an employee of the company, then the officer will be provided six years to meet the guideline.
 Should any of these officers be below the guideline after being in the program for five years (or six, as applicable), they may receive half of any short-term incentives in shares until the guideline is met.
 Directors have four years to accumulate the necessary shares.
-Currently no officer or director is out of compliance with the guidelines.
+Currently no officer or director is out of compliance with the Fiscal 2015 or 2016 guidelines.
 No officer or director is permitted to hedge the economic ownership of their guideline.

-Fiscal 2015 Considerations
+Fiscal 2016 Considerations